istio/istio.io/content/about/contribute/writing-a-new-topic/index.md

 If you don't specify a snippet name, then the whole file will be inserted instead.

-You can specify an optional `downloadas` attribute, which specifies the name that the browser will use when the user chooses to download the file.
+You can specify an optional `downloadas` attribute to control the name that the browser will use when the user chooses to download the file.
 For example:

 {{< text markdown >}}